Daniel-InseongJang/Daniel-InseongJang/README.md

 - 🔭 I’m currently working on Java apps/systems
-- 🌱 I’m currently learning NestJS, DevOps and of course JS improvements
+- 🌱 I’m currently learning Spring and of course Java improvements
-- 💬 Ask me about: tech, karate, anime and a little bit about investments.
--  ⚡ Technologies: React, Node, React-Native

 "Do not expect from others what you expect of yourself."